-Major Requirements

-A minimum of eleven courses is required for the major.
-Students completing the major in economics must take the following:

-Major Course Checklist for Class of 2015 Major Course Checklist for Class of 2014

-Core Courses

-- Economics 103 and 104 for Class of 2015.
-Economics 101 and one course numbered 201-239 for Class of 2013 and 2014.

-- Economics 241, 243, 245 and 249

-- Economics 350

-Additional Courses:

-- Three courses above 250, two of which must be above 300 (not including Econ 350 or Econ 420)

-- One senior seminar

-Course Guidelines:

-- Economics 350 is a core course and cannot also count as one of the required 300-level courses in the major. - All courses above the 100-level require the completion of 103 and 104. - Some 200-level courses are recommended for some 300-level courses and required by others. - All 400-level courses require the completion of all core requirements plus at least two 300-level courses.
+Major Requirements A minimum of eleven courses is required for the major.
+Students completing the major in economics must take the following: Core Courses - Economics 103 and 104 for Class of 2015.
+Economics 101 and one course numbered 201-239 for Class of 2013 and 2014. - Economics 241, 243, 245 and 249 - Economics 350 Additional Courses: - Three courses above 250, two of which must be above 300 (not including Econ 350 or Econ 420) - One senior seminar Course Guidelines: - Economics 350 is a core course and cannot also count as one of the required 300-level courses in the major. - All courses above the 100-level require the completion of 103 and 104. - Some 200-level courses are recommended for some 300-level courses and required by others. - All 400-level courses require the completion of all core requirements plus at least two 300-level courses.
 However, a student may petition the instructor of a course for waiver of course prerequisites.
 Further, the student must also demonstrate achievement in mathematics equivalent to one semester of college-level calculus.
 This may be demonstrated by successful completion of Mathematics 105-106 or 111.
 Students may not take core courses off-campus.
 Minor Requirements Six courses are required for the Economics minor.

+Requirements

-Minor Course Checklist for 2015 Minor Course Checklist for 2014 Requirements - Economics 103 and 104 for Class of 2015.
-Economics 101 and one course numbered 201-239 for Class of 2013 and 2014. - Two courses from among Economics 241, 243, 245, 249, 350 Two additional courses from among those numbered 250 or above.
-Course Listing ECON-101 Introductory Economics An introduction to economic systems and economic analysis, with emphasis on the operation of the US economy.
-Topics include theories of prices, consumer behavior, firm behavior, income distribution, employment, inflation, money, taxes and global economic interdependence.
-ECON-103 Principles of Microeconomics Courses provide general understanding of economic systems and economic analysis, with emphasis on the operation of the U.S. economy.
+- Economics 103 and 104 for Class of 2015.
+Economics 101 and one course numbered 201-239 for Class of 2013 and 2014.

+- Two courses from among Economics 241, 243, 245, 249, 350

+Two additional courses from among those numbered 241 and above.

+Course Listing

+ECON-103 Principles of Microeconomics

+Courses provide general understanding of economic systems and economic analysis, with emphasis on the operation of the U.S. economy.
 Topics include the price system, theory of consumer behavior, theory of production, theory of the firm, income distribution, welfare economics, and the micro aspects of international trade.

-ECON-104 Principles of Macroeconomics Courses provide general understanding of economic systems and economic analysis, with emphasis on the operation of the U.S. economy.
+ECON-104 Principles of Macroeconomics

+Courses provide general understanding of economic systems and economic analysis, with emphasis on the operation of the U.S. economy.
 Topics include national income accounting, employment, inflation, monetary and fiscal policies, aggregate demand and supply analysis, economic growth, the monetary aspect of international economics, and comparative economic systems.

-ECON-201 Topics in Applied Economics Application of economic theory to a topic area using and extending the ideas studied in Economics 101.
-Topics may range from regional economic history and development to sports, gender, and bio-economics.
-Historical context, policy concerns, and application of economic theory to issues in the topic area are covered.
-Course introduces writing conventions and research techniques used in economic analysis.
-Prerequisites: Economics 101, 103 or 104.
-ECON-208 Energy Economics This course explores the key aspects of energy supply and demand covering issues in electricity, natural gas and oil sectors of the economy.
-It discusses the role of markets, regulation and deregulation of the industry.
-The course addresses market design questions related to energy generation, transmission, distribution and emissions control.
-It examines aspects of public policies affecting energy markets.
-Prerequisites: Economics 101 or 103.
-ECON-209 Health Economics This course will explore how the tools of economics could be applied to solve problems in health-care industry.
-It will cover topics on economic behavior of patients and providers, markets for health services, health-care finance and insurance, health-care policy, the organization and performance of health care delivery systems, as well as comparisons of these aspects across countries.
-Prerequisites: Economics 101 or 103.
-ECON-211 American Economic History Prerequisites: Economics 101 or 103.
+ECON-211 American Economic History

+Prerequisites: Economics 103.